Powerlearnproject/se-assignment-day-2-git-and-github-marius6555/README.md

 When using a local repository there’s risk of losing files.
 Imagine something happens to your hard disk, all your code is gone.
 You’ll have to start building your project afresh - not a very good experience tho
 Public repositories promote open-source development.
 You can collaborate with the public to build tools or whatever it is you want to build.

 ## Detail the steps involved in making your first commit to a GitHub repository.
-What are commits, and how do they help in tracking changes and managing different versions of your project?
+What are commits, and how do they help in tracking changes and managing different versions of your project?in your repository's list of files, select README.md.
+In the upper right corner of the file view, click to open the file editor.
+In the text box, type some information about yourself.
+Above the new content, click Preview.
+Review the changes you made to the file. ...
+Click Commit changes...

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.